top of page

 All Rule Changes are in RED

-AT TRACK DISCRETION – IF YOU HAVE PURCHASED A A-MOD LICENSE IN ANY SANCTION BODY IN THE LAST 5 YEARS YOU ARE NOT ELIGBLE TO COMPETE IN THIS CLASS AND CAN NOT RUN IN ANY OTHER CLASSES ON THE SAME NIGHT.
+AT TRACK DISCRETION – IF YOU HAVE RACED AN A-MOD IN ANY SANCTION BODY IN THE LAST 2 YEARS OR HAVE RACED MORE THAN 6 TIMES IN A MODIFIED IN THE LAST 2 YEARS YOU ARE NOT ELIGBLE TO COMPETE IN THIS CLASS AND CAN NOT RUN IN ANY OTHER CLASSES ON THE SAME NIGHT.

 1. Rules apply at all times car is on track.
 Snell-rated SA2000, SA2005, or SA2010 helmet required.
 Roll bar padding required in driver compartment (Fire retardant recommended).
 SFI-approved full fire suit required.
 Fire retardant gloves, shoes and neck brace (or head and neck restraint) required.